alemart/surgescript/docs/engine/level.md

 Spawns an [entity](/engine/entity) named `objectName` at a certain `position`.
 The entity won't be garbage collected, as in [spawn](#spawn).

-*Note:* the spawned entity will be a [descendant](/tutorials/object_tree), but not a direct child of Level since Open Surge 0.6.1.

 *Arguments*

 * `objectName`: string.
 The name of the entity to be spawned.